Skip to main content

 Brisbane 1888

-Open data is a key component in our Digital Strategy and State Library's commitment to open data is outlined in our Open Data Strategy.
-The Strategy includes activities to build digital collections for use and re-use, and activities to position State Library as a lead in the open data movement.
+Open data is a key component in State Library's Digital Technology Strategy and identifies our commitment to open data through activities to build digital collections for use and re-use, and position State Library as a lead in open data.
 We aim to:

-• Stimulate economic activity and innovation by making government data available for commercial reuse
+• Stimulate economic activity and innovation by making government data available for reuse

 • Improve public services by using and sharing government data to support evidence-based policy and program design